3dcitydb/3dcitydb-docs/source/first-steps/system-requirements.rst

 mandatory application files will use approx. 160 MB of hard disk space.
 Installation packages can be selected during the setup process.

 The Importer/Exporter runs with 1 GB of main memory per default.
-This setting should be reasonable on most platforms and for most import/export procedures.
+The maximum available main memory is controlled by JVM default options.
+This setting should be reasonable on most platforms and for most import/export processes.
 If required, you can *manually* adapt the main memory limits in the starter script of the program or by using environment variables.
-Please refer to :numref:`impexp_interface_chapter` for more details.
+Please refer to :numref:`impexp_launching_chapter` for more details.